Mourad9696/AutomatedJobs/README.md

+VCX automated scripts for monitoring and backup support

 📝 Project Overview:
 This repository hosts a custom-built automation suite designed to manage and protect VCX (Visa Clearing Exchange), a mission-critical banking web application used for financial settlement with Visa.